Semantically Adversarial Learnable Filters: FilterFool

 \subsection{Learning framework}

 We aim to generate adversarial perturbations that mimic the output of an image processing filter.
-To this end, we approximate the target filter with a DNN~\cite{chen2017fast} and, specifically, with a Fully Convolutional Neural Network (FCNN), which learns, through a structure loss, to produce a perturbation that resembles that of an image filter.

-To achieve the adversarial objective, the parameters of the FCNN are optimised with a multi-objective loss: the {\em structure loss}, which accounts for the difference between the intensity changes introduced by the filter and the learned perturbation, and an {\em adversarial loss}, which induces misclassification by operating on pre-defined groups of labels.
+To this end, we approximate the target filter with a DNN~\cite{chen2017fast} and, specifically, with a Fully Convolutional Neural Network (FCNN), which learns to produce perturbations that resemble that of an image filter.
+The parameters of the FCNN are optimised with a multi-objective loss: the {\em structure loss}, which accounts for the difference between the intensity changes introduced by the filter and the learned perturbation, and an {\em adversarial loss}, which induces misclassification by operating on pre-defined groups of labels.